 KRS is scheduled to present results from this study and speak on a panel discussing the topic of blurring retail channels and how this evolution is affecting experience design at the Society for Experiential Graphic Design ("SEGD") Exhibition and Experience Design Workshop event held in Washington, DC this August.

 On the survey results, KRS executive vice president, Andrew Swedenborg, who will be speaking at the SEGD event, commented, “It can’t all be about one-stop-shop, but if it’s a retailer they appreciate, they are going to shop there and if new, non-traditional items are available for sale, they are going to buy those items.
 Expanding what you sell is only a part of the equation; delivering a valuable shopping experience is the real challenge.”

-To view the report compiled based upon the 4-part study, which was conducted by KRS, in conjunction with the University of Arizona Center for Retailing, "Click to read" the above document.
-To request a PDF or hard copy of the study, please email firstname.lastname@example.org.
+To view the report compiled based upon the 4-part study "Click to read" the above document.
+To request a PDF or hard copy of the study, please email email@example.com.

 - Understanding Today's Shopper